 Grace Sahertian (born 18 October 1985) is an Indonesian soul-jazz singer and songwriter.
 She also has a Master Degree in Design and a lecturer in Fashion Design program.
 Blessed with a soulful voice, Grace sings with her heart, her gracious voice gives an enormous vibe of huge glimpse of what she felt through her music.
 Grace’s musical style is rooted in gospel, jazz and soul music.
-She noted Ella Fitzgerald and Aretha Franklin as her earliest musical influence she grew up on, and later Becca Stevens, Laura Mvula, and Meshell Ndegeocello.
+She noted Ella Fitzgerald and Aretha Franklin as her earliest musical influence she grew up on, and later Erykah Badu, Jill Scott, and Lauryn Hill.
 Those inspiring female musicians have helped her to develop her own music.

 Largely self-taught, Grace started her song-writing process with some simple chords since she was in High School.
 In 2006, she began her career as a professional singer.
 Used to front a band, Grace’s musical exploration ranging from Palm From Moodytunes, a swing-pop-jazz band, then Margo Rising Stars, a band full of bright young musicians initiated by Benny Likumahuwa, performing gospel jazz music at her church ministry with Vence & David Manuhutu, co-produced mini album “Grace & Tesla” with guitarist Tesla Manaf categorised under world music genre, and releasing song in online media with her band, Circle O Fifth.
 The song “Honestunes” was able to enter indie top charts in local radio stations.